 All of the above variables need to be considered when looking at who pays and how much.

 Understanding these possibilities is important before you initiate proceedings, especially when you’re influenced by claims of No Win, No Fee that many law firms use to solicit new cases.
-For more information about No Win, No Fee Agreements and there risks read more below.
+There are risks to using No Win, No Fee agreements.

 If your claim proceeds through the Supreme Court, the judge will rule on who pays the legal costs in this way: